Ah, Ha, Ha, Ha

 All this time, a pack of kids races around the banquet hall, playing tag.
 One little girl leans against a wall, eating M&Ms and reading.
 Next to her, a five-year old boy stands on a chair, flicking the hall lights on and off.
 Old folks huddle and mutter, “She has to stop with the stories, or we’ll be forgotten.”
 The little girl looks up, alarmed.

 They have nothing to fear.
-Every character, no matter how obscure, is recorded in my brain.
+Every character, no matter how obscure, is recorded in a corner of my brain and retrievable on command.

 They Show Their Archetypes